neicnordic/neic-sda/docs/structure.md

 ### Authentication of users

-In a Federated setup, a data submitter will usually be required to have a user profile with the Central EGA services as well as a user identity trusted by the Federated EGA node services.
-Many use the Life Science login identity (a.k.a.
+In a Federated setup, a data submitter will usually be required to have a user profile with the Central EGA services as well as a user identity trusted by the Federated EGA node services.The [Life Science AAI](https://lifescience-ri.eu/) login identity is primarily used (a.k.a.
 ELIXIR AAI identity) for the latter.
 Integration towards both authentication services will likely need to be incorporated into a Federated EGA nodes upload mechanism and download mechanism.

 ### Authorizing access to datasets